POLAR RS800CX MULTI SPORT Heart Rate Monitor with G3 GPS Review

 Polar F6 Heart Rate Monitor Review

-January 16, 2010 0 Comments
+by Darryl on January 16, 2010 0 Comments

 The Polar F6 Heart Rate training computer has all the essential functions that an active fitness enthusiasts need in terms of monitoring his/her heart rate and fitness training.
 This monitor helps keep track of the heart rate (displayed as bpm or % max HR), exercise duration, calories and percentage of fat burned, and the time of the day.